whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 It is tempting to generate filters for each domain loaded so far, but it would be very aggressive.
 Indeed, some domains identified as potential trackers might in fact not send unsafe identifiers (or not a lot).
+For example [createjs](https://whotracks.me/trackers/createjs.html) is not using any *fingerprinting* and does not seem to be doing tracking via *cookies*, hence, it should not be block systematically.

 Fortunately, we can make use of the data from `data/apps.json` to learn more about each tracker.
 An *app* is an entity which can contain several domains (e.g.: *doubleclick* is an *app* for which we identified three